gunta/grunt-preload-assets/README.md

 	Default: `false`

 	Includes each asset file **md5 hash** trimmed to the first **8 chars**.
-	Useful when creating a cache system more reliable than one based on timestamps.
+	Useful when creating a cache system more reliable than one based on timestamps or checking integrity.

 * #####base64
 	Type: `Boolean`